CIMA Exams: The Definitive Guide

 Tables & formula booklets

 You’ll also be pleased to learn that you’re not required to remember all the tables and formulae for your CIMA exams – you’ll have access to on-screen table & formula booklets.
 You can access these by clicking on the ‘Tables & Formulae’ button in the bottom left-hand corner of the exam programme.
-You can find out which formulae and tables are provided on the CIMA website.
+You can find out which formulae and tables are provided by CIMA here.

 Flag for review